 Three Lumix S lenses are available right now, and a fourth is on its way, these are:

 This is the standard kit zoom, which is the lens most often bundled with the Lumix S1 or SR. The lens has a substantial feel, and is a good match for these chunky full-frame mirrorless cameras.

 This is the first in the Lumix S Pro series, and boasts an 11-bladed iris for “exceptional” bokeh.
 Weighing 955g, Panasonic claims it has “outstanding” sharpness across the frame.
 There is no optical image stabilizer (OIS) in this model, but the cameras have in-body stabilization.

 This is the first telephoto in the range, with an f/4 constant aperture and built-in stabilization.
 With its tripod foot, and its substantial build this feels more like a 70-200mm f/2.8.

-These three lenses cover some of the basics, but this still leaves lots of gaps.
+These four lenses cover some of the basics, but this still leaves lots of gaps.

 2020 will bring a super-telephoto lens, two primes and a macro lens, but that's all the information so far released.